 Students with disabilities may be approved for and request a separate “reduced distraction” testing space.
 This space may be a conference room, unused classroom, or instructor’s office or the Campus Testing Center.
 This accommodation is not a guarantee of a “distraction free” testing space, but rather a quieter space where students have fewer distractions from fellow test-takers and are thus better able to maintain focus.

 This accommodation allows students to use a calculator as long as the calculator is unable to perform the functions that are being tested.
 This accommodation typically allows for the use of four-function calculator so that students who understand the concepts will not be penalized for errors in basic calculations.
 Instructors will approve the calculator to be used by the student.

 Use of a Computer for Essay Exams

 Some students with disabilities will be approved for and request a computer for essay exams.
 Using a computer allows these students the opportunity to avoid physical fatigue and/or to provide legible, better-organized answers to essays.
-Students making such a request may use a computer in the SSD office or a personal computer that is pre-approved by the instructor.
-Computers in the SSD office allow for word processing and assistive technology programs without Internet access.
-First preference for SSD computers is awarded to students who need assistive technology assistance.
+Students making such a request may use a computer in the Campus Testing Center or a personal computer that is pre-approved by the instructor.

 Use of Spell Check for Exams